ysngfo/ysngfo.github.io/_pages/about.md

 - *2026.09 - 2031.06*, admitted to the joint PhD program between ZGCA and CASIA.

 # 💻 Internships
 I am currently seeking an internship opportunity based in Beijing.
 If you have any relevant openings, please feel free to reach out to me.
 Thank you for your time and attention.
+Here is my [CV](https://ysngfo.github.io/pdf/cv20260202.pdf).